For reference, here is the copy in the infographic:

 The cheatsheet for how your blog works

-WordPress themes are made up of a folder of template files, each of which controls a specific piece of your theme.
+WordPress themes consist of a folder of template files, each of which controls a specific piece of your theme.
 Parts of your site that remain static no matter what page you’re on are controlled by header, sidebar and footer files.
 You can hack these files so they detect what page you are on and serve different content accordingly, such as display different navigation on posts than on pages; however it is most common for these sections to look the same throughout the site.

 - header.php